-Sibley Labandeira obtained her doctorate in Humanities from the Carlos III University of Madrid in 2016.
-Her thesis cum laude, From Waste to Worth.
-Recycling Moving Images as a Means for Historical Inquiry focuses on the possibilities of the moving image as a tool for critical thinking.
+Sibley obtained his PhD in Humanities from the Carlos III University of Madrid in 2016.
+His thesis focuses on the possibilities of the moving image as a tool for critical thinking.

 Juan was born and raised in Ottawa, Canada, where he graduated from Carleton University.
 As well as having extensive classroom experience, he has worked as a 'Dialogue Coach' on various film productions.